awokoya-koya/SPD-1012/README.md

 If the user option is greater than the server option, the user receives a point, if not the user receives no point, the user has 3 chances and must get at least 2 points to win.
+There would be Booleans statements for the rules, If the user option is greater than the server option, the user receives a point (counter +1), if not the user receives no point (counter +0), the user has 3 chances and must get at least 2 points to win.

 REQUIREMENTS